tfari/scales/README.md

         representing semitones, separated by '-' characters.
         Ex:
               scales.py edit "My Scale" 1-2-3-4

+    find: find ROOT_KEY KEYS
+        Find similar scales with root key ROOT_KEY, and a list of KEYS.
+KEYS should be a sequence of KEY_NAMES,
+        separated by '-' characters.
+Program will display an ordered list of all scales by matching KEYS.
+        Ex:
+             scales.py find C# D# A# G# F

     list: list [KEY_NAME]
         List all saved scales using KEY_NAME as root key.
 If no KEY_NAME is passed, produce scales using C as root key.